How to do Transcendental Meditation (TM) and my experience doing it

 What are Transcendental Meditation Mantras?

-So what are those mantras we spoke of before?
-Well, the word mantra translates to ‘mind vehicle’ is derived from Sanskrit: man = mind, tra = vehicle.
-For the TM technique - they are meaning-less sounds.
-These mantras hold value in the quality of the sound of the mantra rather than any special meaning.
+The word mantra, derived from Sanskrit, translates to ‘mind vehicle’ (man = mind, tra = vehicle).
+In the TM technique, mantras are meaningless sounds.
+Their value lies in the quality of the sound rather than any special meaning.

 Why should you try Transcendental Meditation